 If the hydrocele has not disappeared by around 15-18 months of age, it is unlikely to do so and your child can have an operation to correct this.

-Your child with a hydrocele will require a small operation under general anaesthetic.
+Your child with a hydrocele will need a small operation under general anaesthetic.

-Your child will attend hospital the day of the operation and is usually home the same day.
-During the operation, the doctor stitches close the canal inside the groin.
-The stitches are beneath the skin and dissolve by themselves.
+Your child will come to hospital on the day of the operation and is usually home the same day.
+During the operation, the doctor stitches closed the canal inside the groin.
+The stitches are under the skin and dissolve by themselves.
 There will be a scar in the groin crease.
 The scar fades with time, but never disappears completely.

 What about activity after the operation?

 Your child can play normally after the operation.

 Your child may be uncomfortable, so will be given medication for the pain.

 Ask your doctor for advice on medication and dosage, and whether your child should be restricted from any activities when home.
 Pain is not the only cause of distress after an operation.
 Fever, anxiety and hunger can all contribute.

 Will your child have to come back to hospital?